endurancetrio/endurancetrio-tracker/README.md

 > application paths.

 **Why this matters:**
-- Different groups show different server URLs and path structures
+- Different groups uses different server URLs and path structures
 - Selecting the wrong group may show incorrect endpoint URLs
 - The authentication setup is shared between groups